dr-mburu-analyst/Predictive-Analytics-for-Diabetes-Pima-Dataset/README.md

 #### Results:

-- After thorough exploration and evaluation of various machine learning models on the Pima Indians dataset, the K-Nearest Neighbors (KNN) demonstrated superior performance in predicting diabetes status with an accuracy of 82%.
+- After thorough exploration and evaluation of various machine learning models on the Pima Indians dataset, both K-Nearest Neighbors (KNN) and
+Logistic Regression demonstrated equal accuracy of 81%.
-- KNN's confusion matrix indicated the highest F1 score for class 1 (70%), highlighting its effectiveness in identifying diabetic cases.
+- However, KNN had a higher F1 score for class 1 (70%), highlighting its effectiveness in identifying diabetic cases.

 ### Visualizations